Music, Technology and People

-Over the past seven years, we have established offices in Los Angeles, Nashville, London, and Amsterdam, maintaining one of the most favorable song-to-staff ratios in the industry.
+Over the past seven years, we have established offices in Los Angeles, Nashville, London, Amsterdam, and Tokyo maintaining one of the most favorable song-to-staff ratios in the industry.

 The creative partnerships we develop with our songwriter clients is at the heart of our business.
 Beyond writing for popular recording artists, we also offer our clients the opportunity to craft original works for a variety of film, television, advertising, & video game productions.
 The success of our songwriters has led Billboard Magazine to repeatedly rank Downtown as one of the top ten music publishers in the United States.